brahms116/processMyFace/README.md

+Practise project in haskell

 # ProcessMyFace

 A quick and primitive utility to run multiple shell commands in parrallel and inspect their stdout logs.

 ![demo](./demo.png)

+## How to install

+I dunno.

 ## How to use